 On July 1, 2005, Harold D. Melton was appointed to the Georgia Supreme Court by Governor Sonny Perdue.
-He was sworn in as Presiding Justice on January 6, 2017 by Governor Nathan Deal.
+He was sworn in as Chief Justice on September 4, 2018 by former Chief Justice Hines.

-Prior to joining the Court, Presiding Justice Melton served as Executive Counsel to Governor Perdue, representing the Governor on legal issues covering the entire scope of state government.
-Presiding Justice Melton helped safeguard Georgia’s interests in water rights disputes with Alabama and Florida, and he actively participated in administration efforts to advance the delivery of criminal justice services in the State.
+Prior to joining the Court, Chief Justice Melton served as Executive Counsel to Governor Perdue, representing the Governor on legal issues covering the entire scope of state government.
+Chief Justice Melton helped safeguard Georgia’s interests in water rights disputes with Alabama and Florida, and he actively participated in administration efforts to advance the delivery of criminal justice services in the State.

-A native of Washington, D.C., Presiding Justice Melton grew up in East Point and Marietta, Georgia.
+A native of Washington, D.C., Chief Justice Melton grew up in East Point and Marietta, Georgia.
 He currently resides in Atlanta with his wife, Kimberly, and their three children.